nuwber/rabbitevents/src/RabbitEvents/Publisher/README.md

 ### Publishing Protobuf Messages

-You can publish Google Protobuf messages directly.
+You can publish Google Protobuf messages.
 The system will automatically handle serialization and set the `content_type` to `application/x-protobuf`.
+> **Note**: You must install the `rabbitevents/protobuf` package to use this feature.

 ```php
 use App\Messages\AccountCreated; // Generated Protobuf class